hosam-hubspire/react-native-upload/README.md

 - ✅ Concurrent file and chunk uploads with progress tracking
 - ✅ Real-time progress tracking per file and overall progress
 - ✅ Support for photos and videos
-- ✅ Automatic video thumbnail generation using `expo-video-thumbnails`
+- ✅ Automatic video thumbnail generation using `expo-video-thumbnails` - Generate thumbnails on selection for preview or during upload
 - ✅ TypeScript support with full type definitions
 - ✅ Expo compatible
 - ✅ Error handling with detailed failure reasons